moneyadviceservice/frontend-code-standards/README.md

 # Front-end Code Standards &amp; Best Practice

 This document contains guidelines for web pages and applications built by the Money Advice Service development team.
-It is inspired/based on [http://isobar-idev.github.io/code-standards/](http://isobar-idev.github.io/code-standards/) but with amends, deletions and additions as we see fit.
+It is inspired/based on [http://isobar-idev.github.io/code-standards/](http://isobar-idev.github.io/code-standards/) but with amends, deletions and additions, especially around accessibility.
 It is a living document that will be continually updated and improved.

 This document's primary motivation is two- fold: 1) code consistency and 2) best practices.
 By maintaining consistency in coding styles and conventions, we can ease the burden of legacy code maintenance, and mitigate risk of breakage in the future.
 By adhering to best practices, we ensure optimized page loading, accessibility, performance and maintainable code.